This article was originally published in October 2020 and has since been updated with the latest in the biosecurity space.

 Synthetic biology has made it easier than ever to engineer organisms to serve our needs.
 But as the technology becomes widespread, concerns about its potential misuse arise.
 How can we ensure biosecurity without hindering the advance of synthetic biology?

-Biosecurity consists in the prevention of and response to the release of potentially harmful organisms.
+Biosecurity consists of the prevention of and response to the release of potentially harmful organisms.
 Now that genetic engineering and synthetic biology are available to users outside established labs, biosecurity measures are becoming more important than ever.

 However, ensuring biosecurity without preventing technological advances is a gray area with many unresolved questions.
 Who can do bioengineering?
 Which applications are allowed and which are prohibited?
 How can regulations adapt to new technological developments?

 The legal framework that governs synthetic biology and bioengineering in the European Union was established in the ‘90s as a response to genetically modified crops coming to the market.
 These technologies are mainly regulated by the European Medicines Agency (EMA) and the European Food Safety Authority (EFSA).
 In the U.S., meanwhile, the equivalent regulators include the Food and Drug Administration (FDA), Environmental Protection Agency (EPA) and Department of Agriculture (USDA).